The CX Glossary

 Gamification

-The application of game-design elements and principles in non-game contexts to increase customer engagement and satisfaction.
+Applying game-like elements to non-game contexts to increase customer engagement and motivation.

 H